Contributed By Duensing Kippen, Ltd.

 Security interests created by a borrower in favour of a lender are not made void if the borrower becomes insolvent.
 However, insolvency is grounds for any relevant lender to force the debtor into bankruptcy.
 Under the Bankruptcy Act a secured creditor may enforce their security rights without need of permission from the bankruptcy court, but the lender must allow the property to be examined by the bankruptcy receiver.
 Furthermore, if the juristic act that created the security occurred within the three months prior to the bankruptcy petition and such act is found to have been done in order to intentionally advantage one creditor to the disadvantage of any other creditor, the act may be cancelled.
 If the advantaged creditor is an insider of the debtor, the three months will be extended to one year prior to the petition.

-Given the anticipated end of the LIBOR index by the end of 2021, parties with legacy contracts that are tied to LIBOR should be contacting their counterparties to amend their agreements to provide a suitable substitute index.
+Given expiry of the LIBOR index at the end of 2021, parties with legacy contracts that are tied to LIBOR should be contacting their counterparties to amend their agreements to provide a suitable substitute index.

 Migration to alternative rates will present significant challenges to several processes involving long-dated instruments referencing LIBOR, and the transition will entail significant work and risk as parties must re-assess valuation methodologies, renegotiate existing contracts, and revisit their risk profile and hedging strategies.